aiverify-foundation/aiverify-developer-tools/docs/guided_example/your_first_algorithm.md

-# Building your first algorithm component
+# Creating your First Algorithm Component

 In this guided example, you will be building a plugin that takes in a feature value from the user and prints out that value in a generated report.
 This plugin requires two type of components: **algorithm** and **widget** (See [this page](../introduction_to_plugins) for more details on *Plugins*).

-## Creating your first algorithm component

 There are three objectives in this algorithm component example: